m00sp/m00sp.github.io/content/pages/contact.fr.md

 +++
 title = "Contact"
-description = "Pour nous joindre, veuillez utiliser le formulaire de contact sur cette page." path = "fr/contact" template = "pages.html" draft = false
+description = "To reach us please use the contact form on this page." path = "fr/contact" template = "pages.html" draft = false